BLuckoo/Credit_Risk_Analysis/README.md

 - **Balanced Accuracy Score:**

   This metric is used to evaluate how good a binary classifier is and is very useful whaen the classes are imbalanced (as is the case with the credit analysis).

   In the first four models, using oversampling, undersampling and combination sampling, the balanced accuracy score are relatively the same and lower than the Ensemble Classifier models.

-  Based on the accuracy scores alone, the Classifier models are more reliable at picking high risk loans.
+  Based on the accuracy scores alone, the Classifier models are more reliable at identifying high risk loans.

 - **Precision:**